No appointment confirmation, change or cancellation messages will go out to customers between 05:00 and 20:00 on 25 September 2021 More information

 - a hired caregiver or other person who looks after the child

-Child home care allowance can also be paid for other siblings under school age of the under 3-year-old child who is looked after at home.
+Child home care allowance can also be paid for other siblings under school age if they also do not have a place in municipal early childhood education.
 Payment of the allowance ends at the latest when the family's youngest child reaches the age of 3 years.

-Child home care allowance is not available if the child is in municipal (local) day care.
-In order to get child home care allowance, the parent(s) must take their child out of municipal day care for example during the summer holiday.
+Child home care allowance is not available if the child has a place in municipal early childhood education.
+In order to get child home care allowance, the parent(s) must give up the child's place in municipal early childhood education for example during the summer holiday.

 Child home care allowance includes